22 December 2025

 https://github.com/DarkPlacesEngine/DarkPlaces

-Self-compilation has always been possible, but a ready-to-play binary was missing.
-Thanks to the help of AI assistance, I was able to overcome the final hurdles and now provide this software package as a direct fork of the official Github server.
+Self-compilation has always been possible, but a ready-to-play binary for modern Macs was missing.
+Thanks to the help of AI (yes, it has its advantages), I was able to overcome the final hurdles and now provide this software package as a direct fork of the official Github server.

 Requirements for running Quake in DarkPlaces